It’s become a common myth that the Abarth engine requires an uprated actuator to make good power – this simply isn’t true.

 So how are people getting more power with one fitted?

-Well, that’s an easy one – they fit it wrongly.
+Well, that’s an easy one – it is fit incorrectly.

-Forge supply different springs for different applications, so you can very easily jam a spring in there that refuses to move the wastegate till it’s making 1.4BAR of boost.
-With that installed, your ECU asks the engine for 0.5 bar of boost, and the turbo just does whatever it wants as it physically can’t open till 1.4BAR.
-The turbo is suffering extreme overboost.
-The ECU either then goes full panic and shuts down into limp mode to prevent itself from catastrophic failure, or it pulls back all the ignition timing to try and get control of the engine.
+Forge supply springs for different applications.
+You can easily jam a spring in there that refuses to move the wastegate till it’s making 1.4BAR of boost.
+With that installed, your ECU asks the engine for 0.5 bar of boost, and the turbo does whatever it wants as it physically can’t open till 1.4BAR.
+The ECU then goes full panic and shuts down into limp mode to prevent itself from catastrophic failure.
+Either that or it pulls back all the ignition timing to try and get control of the engine.

-However, if you get just the right spring in the thing, then fiddle the wastegate so it can’t shut properly.
-Balance it just on the edge of where the ECU is throwing the car into limp mode, you’re forcing the car to make more boost than it wants to.
-The ECU then compensates by piling in a ton of extra fuel in an attempt to keep the engine cool, before finally getting too hot and pulling timing back.
-You’re still in a very dangerous overboost situation, but it’s not going so far into overboost that the car goes into limp home mode.
+However, if you get the right spring in the thing, then fiddle the wastegate so it can’t shut properly.
+Balance it just on the edge of where the ECU is throwing the car into limp mode.
+You’re forcing the car to make more boost than it wants to.
+The ECU then compensates by piling in a ton of extra fuel in an attempt to keep the engine cool.
+It then gets too hot and pulls timing back.

-You can make it work by fiddling with the wastegate control maps, and re-setting them all up to be able to control boost semi accurately – however I’ve seen this explained on forums as ‘Fit this actuator, you then need to get it mapped in or the car won’t run propperly’ which is a horrific outright lie.
-We then see guys fitting a part they don’t need to their engine, this then causes an actual mechanical fault with the car, that is then fixed for the owner at the time of a Stage 1 tune and then people claim the part made lots of power on the dyno?
+You can make it work by fiddling with the wastegate control maps, and re-setting them all up to be able to control boost semi accurately – however I’ve seen this explained on forums as ‘Fit this actuator, you then need to get it mapped in or the car won’t run propperly’ which is a horrific lie.
+We then see guys fitting a part they don’t need to their engine, this causes an actual mechanical fault, then people claim the part made lots of power on the dyno?

 So in summary?